License GuideSOC 33-9021

 Read more

 Practicing as a private investigator without an active license violates state law across the country.
-Violators face civil fines and must forfeit any income earned from unlicensed work.
-Some states impose criminal penalties for repeat offenses, which can include short jail sentences.
-The specific penalties vary by state and depend on whether it's a first or subsequent violation.
+Consequences typically include civil fines and loss of any income earned through unlicensed work.
+States may also impose criminal penalties for repeat violations, though these are generally limited sentences.
+The specific penalties vary by state and individual circumstances.

 Career Outlook